-AT Austria
+Austria AT

 Tertiary education.
 In Austria it is possible to achieve tertiary education predominantly by the study at both state and private universities (today about 70 % of all students of tertiary education).
-Nevertheless, since the end of the 1990s programmes ISCED 5A have been offered by higher professional schools-Fachhochschulen (at present less than 20 % of students), while Akademien and Kollegs (today more than 10 % of students of tertiary education) provide only programmes 5B.
-In the data set for Austria tertiary education is defined by categories:

-"Academic degree (University degree or equivalent)" in the ESS-1 data and "Post secondary, non-tertiary", "First stage of tertiary" and "Second stage of tertiary" in the ESS-2 and ESS-3 data.
+Moreover, since the end of the 1990s programmes ISCED 5A have been also offered by higher professional schools-Fachhochschulen (at present less than 20 % of students), while Akademien and Kollegs (today more than 10 % of students of tertiary education) provide only programmes 5B.
+In the data set for Austria tertiary education is defined by category Academic degree (University degree or equivalent) in the ESS-1 data and by categories Post secondary non-tertiary, First stage of tertiary and Second stage of tertiary in the ESS-2 and ESS-3 data.
+ESS-4 data for Austria will be available in the autumn of 2010.